AkhabueDeborah2/hospital-encounters-analysis/README.md

 # hospital-encounters-analysis
-A real-world healthcare analytics case study exploring utilization, costs, and patient readmissions using MySQL and Power BI.
+A healthcare analytics case study exploring utilization, costs, and patient readmissions using MySQL and Power BI.

 ## 📚 Table of Contents